How to Ingest Connector Logs into a SIEM

 Datadog (via journald)

 The Datadog agent can be configured easily and used to feed the Twingate analytics dashboard.
-In order to set it up, follow the instructions from the official Datadog documentation.
+This will require that real-time connection logs are enabled on your Connectors.
+In order to set up the Datadog agent, follow the instructions from their official documentation.